(Frequently Asked Questions)

 Of course everything one writes about comes from experience.
 Where else could it come from?
 But the imagination recombines, remakes.... makes a new world, makes the world new.

 I seldom exploit experience directly.
-I do what the poet Gary Snyder calls "composting" — You let everything you do/learn/think/read/feel sink down inside yourself and stay in the dark, and then (years later maybe) something entirely new grows up out of that rich darkness.
+I do what the poet Gary Snyder calls “composting” — You let everything you do or think or read or feel sink down inside yourself and stay in the dark, and then (years later maybe) something entirely new grows up out of that rich darkness.
 This takes patience.

 One of my favorite things the poet Shelley said is, “The great instrument of moral good is the imagination."